mike233333/0-1/5th/README.md

 these months are probably the first time i try actively to study something i want. it is the first step for my new life. wish i can have a nice year.<br>
 <br>
 <br>
-----------------------------------surprise!----------------------------------------------<br>
-learn to package program with webpack. configuring webpack is troublesome.<br>
-and i didn't know the create-react-app i used to build react program until now, it can also package program because it has webpack built in. it just need to enter 'run build' to finish package work.<br>